balvig/bricks/README.md

 ### Todo
 - [ ] TravisCI
-- [ ] Turn "setRotation" into an action instead for LED Matrix
+- [ ] Turn "setRotation" into a skill instead for LED Matrix
 - [ ] Investigate gateway crashes

 ### Nice to haves